ALTIBASE/Documents/Manuals/Altibase_7.1/eng/External Procedures Manual.md

 -   SYS_LIBRARIES\_

-Information on Agent Processes that have been created for the execution of external procedures and are currently existent can be obtained from the performance view below.
+Information about dynamic libraries loaded directly from the current database can be viewed in the performance view below

 -   V\$EXTPROC_AGENT

 For more detailed information on each meta table and performance view, please refer to *General Reference.*

+-   V\$LIBRARY

+The mode of the external procedure can be checked in the current database in the performance view below.

+-   V\$PROCINFO

+For detailed description of each meta table and performance view, refer to *General Reference*.

 ### Related Properties

 The following are properties related to agent operations for external procedures.
+The internal mode that does not create an agent process is not affected.

 -   EXTPROC_AGENT_CONNECT_TIMEOUT